-A diamond's cut refers to the quality of the tiny surfaces, or facets, polished onto its surface.
+A diamond's cut refers to the quality of the tiny surfaces, or facets.
 A well-cut diamond reflects light internally from one mirror-like facet to another and disperses it through the top of the gem.
 The facets, known as the crown, culet, table, girdle and pavilion, are arranged with precise, mathematical proportions to maximise a diamond's fire, life and brilliance.
 The cut, the only element of the 4Cs influenced by the human hand, is often considered the most important.
-A well-cut diamond may be given a higher quality or value than one that is larger or of a better colour.
+A diamond that has been well cut may be given a higher quality or value than one that is larger or of a better colour.

 Carat is a measure of weight, not size.
 One carat is equal to 200 milligrams.
-The term is derived from the word carob; carob seeds were used as a reference for diamond weight in the ancient world.
+The term is derived from the word ‘carob’.
+Carob seeds were used as a reference for diamond weight in the ancient world.
 Because larger diamonds are rare, they are more valuable than the equivalent weight in several smaller diamonds.
-A 1-carat diamond will generally cost more than two 1/2 carat diamonds, assuming all other qualities are equal.
+A one carat diamond will generally cost more than two half-carat diamonds, assuming all other qualities are equal.

-Clarity refers to the presence of inclusions in a diamond.
-These are naturally occurring features - wisps of minerals, uncrystallised carbon, tiny fractures - formed deep within the diamond when it was first created.
+Clarity refers to how many ‘inclusions’ there are in a diamond.
+These inclusions are naturally occurring features – wisps of minerals, uncrystallised carbon, tiny fractures – formed deep within the diamond when it was created.
 Though usually invisible to the naked eye, they can influence the way light is reflected and refracted.
 A gemmologist will examine a diamond under 10x magnification before assigning a clarity grade from F (Flawless) to I (Included).
 The grade may also indicate whether the inclusion is near the centre of the stone or along its girdle, or outer edge.